 For more than 38 years, business attorney James G. Schwartz has advocated for the rights and interests businesses and business owners in the Bay Area, helping them deal with a wide range of litigation and transactional matters.
-Please contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with an experienced and knowledgeable advocate.
+Please contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with an experienced and knowledgeable advocate.

 More Blog Posts: